DaveYuan23/StyleCLIP-Pytorch_Happydog/README.md

 # Global Directions for Image Manipulation Using Text Prompts

 ## Objective
-The goal is to manipulate an image based on a given text prompt, $ t $, that indicates a desired attribute.
-Specifically, we aim to find a manipulation direction, $ \Delta s $, such that generating an image $ G(s + \alpha \Delta s) $ produces a result consistent with the desired manipulation encoded in the text prompt.
+The goal is to manipulate an image based on a given text prompt, $t$, that indicates a desired attribute.
+Specifically, we aim to find a manipulation direction, $\Delta s$, such that generating an image $G(s + \alpha \Delta s)$ produces a result consistent with the desired manipulation encoded in the text prompt.

 ## Approach
 We map any text prompt $ \Delta t $ into a single, global direction in the style space of StyleGAN.